stephen-fox/vmwareify/README.md

 ## Use cases
-This library makes it possible to create virtual appliances for VirtualBox and VMWare a single OVF configuration.
+This library makes it possible to create virtual appliances for VirtualBox and VMWare using a single OVF configuration.

 For example, the [packer](https://packer.io/) automation tool can create VirtualBox and VMWare virtual machine appliances.
 However, this requires